haukex/igbpyutils/README.md

-This is a collection of various Python tools, libraries, and utilities developed at the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) in the Forschungsverbund Berlin e.V.
+This is a collection of various Python tools, libraries, and utilities developed at the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) in the Forschungsverbund Berlin e.V. (<https://www.igb-berlin.de/en>).
 Please see the individual files for documentation.

 This is a companion library to the `igbdatatools` library (<https://github.com/haukex/igbdatatools>) which normally targets the latest Python version.
-This library is intended to contain more general-purpose tools and cover a slightly broader range of Python versions.
+This library is intended to contain more general-purpose tools and cover a slightly broader range of Python versions, currently Python 3.9 to 3.11.

 Internal Development Notes